opi9a/cryptfolio/README.md

     TOTAL                                            3,095
     (non bitcoin                                       637)

-Lines in the config file beginning `#` will be ignored.
+Lines in the config file beginning `#` are ignored.
 It fails if lines are empty.

 Can optionally pass a config file by name in the command line, or it will default to look for `config.txt`.